- Prospective Students

 Faculty -- Students admitted to a CPH progam at Ohio State are assigned a faculty advisor with whom they work closely during their entire academic career.
 Students are also closely connected with faculty in their own area of study as well as faculty from all Public Health disciplines.

 Staff -- In addition to faculty advisors, students are linked with the Office of Academic Programs and Student Services (OAPSS), a "one-stop shop" for students in the college.
 Staff in the office either can answer students' questions or point them in the right direction for quick and correct answers to their pressing questions.

 Alumni -- The college has two active alumni societies that are very involved in future and current student activities such as Homecoming activities, an alumni mentor network, and prospective student visit days.

-Students - The college has five active student organizations planning social and academic events for students.
-The university has more than 100 student organizations.
+Students - The college has five, active student organizations planning social and academic events for students.
+The university has more than 1000 student organizations.
 There are opportunities for a variety of interests!

-Community Partners - Ohio Department of Health, Local Matters, Columbus Public Health, Nationwide Children's Hospital, Health Fitness, Franklin Park Conservatory, Mid-Ohio Food Bank
+Community Partners – Our students and faculty have the opportunity to work with a wide variety of constituents within central Ohio and beyond.
+A few of our local partners include Ohio Department of Health, Local Matters, Columbus Public Health, Nationwide Children's Hospital, Health Fitness, Franklin Park Conservatory, Mid-Ohio Food Bank.